7 Causes of Pride: How to be More Humble!

 #6 Impossible standards of perfection.

 When that hole remains unhealed, it manifests into judging other people for their flaws, so you can feel better.
-Maybe, you try to avoid people seeing your flaws, so you put the focus on someone else’s flaws?
+Maybe you try to avoid people seeing your flaws, so you put the focus on someone else’s flaws?
 You may feel better when you point out that others are less perfect than you.
 You may feel that you are on top of the world and they are beneath you, which allows you to feel like you did something right.
 However, it hurts you that people don’t want to be around you because they feel small and judged.
-You shouldn’t have to be perfect to be successful.
-And you don’t have to be perfect to be loved and supported.
+You shouldn’t have to be perfect to be successful, and you don’t have to be perfect to be loved and supported.

 Any situation that requires you to be perfect at all times is dysfunctional.

-Racism, sexism, nationalism, xenophobia, classism, anti-semitism and every system that divides people into categories and determines their self-worth are consequences of pride.
+Racism, sexism, nationalism, xenophobia, classism, anti-Semitism, and every system that divides people into categories and determines their self-worth are consequences of pride.
 If you notice, these systems tend to portray one group as more perfect, pure, and righteous.
-These are man made systems implemented for people to feel good about themselves and their standing with God.
+These are man-made systems implemented for people to feel good about themselves and their standing with God.
 The human mind only wants to rank people within levels because it makes one group feel more powerful than the others.

-The truth is, there are no prayers, amount of fasting, nor man made rituals we can do to earn God’s love and power.
+The truth is, there are no prayers, amount of fasting, nor man-made rituals we can do to earn God’s love and power.
 Jesus died to remove the focus on being better than each other and legalistic perfection (Pharisee Vs. Pagans).
 Through Jesus, we all have EQUAL access to His power and love.
 The truth is, we are all weak to sin and can’t be obedient without God’s help (the Holy Spirit.)
 People that believe they are more loved by God and have more revelation or power than others are missing the point of the Gospel and sadly continue pride’s reign of terror.

 “For consider your calling, brothers: not many of you were wise according to worldly standards, not many were powerful, not many were of noble birth.
 But God chose what is foolish in the world to shame the wise; God chose what is weak in the world to shame the strong; God chose what is low and despised in the world, even things that are not, to bring to nothing things that are…” 1 Corinthians 1:26-28